-Posterior dislocations can be difficult to identify on an AP view only (as may be obtained in the setting of secondary survey of a trauma) as the humeral head moves directly posteriorly and congruency may appear to be maintained (at least at first glance).
+Posterior dislocations can be difficult to identify on an AP view only (as may be obtained in the setting of a secondary survey of a trauma), as the humeral head moves directly posteriorly and congruency may appear to be maintained (at least at first glance).

 All dislocations should be easily identified on trans-scapular Y views.
-In an enlocated (normally aligned) joint, the humeral head will project centred over the centre of the Y formed by the coracoid, blade of the scapula and spine of the scapula.
+When the humeral head is normally aligned, it will project centred over the centre of the Y formed by the coracoid, blade of the scapula and spine of the scapula (acromion).

 - direction of dislocation

-It is also important to remember to scrutinise the ribs and portion of the lungs and mediastinum included in the film for unexpected findings.
+It is also important to remember to scrutinise the ribs and portion of the lungs and mediastinum included in the film for unexpected findings (e.g. pneumothorax).
+Think about the soft tissue structures that might be injured, particularly the neurovascular bundle with inferior dislocations.

-Relocation is the initial treatment, and as a general rule the shorter the duration of dislocation the fewer complications (size of Hill-Sachs lesion; neurovascular compromise etc....).
-This is followed by a period of immobilisation, 3 weeks for younger patients (<30 years old, who have a very high rate of recurrence) and 7-10 days in older patients.
+Rest is required following dislocation, so immobilisation is required: three weeks for younger patients (<30 years old, who have a very high rate of recurrence) and 7-10 days in older patients.
 During this time gentle active motion should be carried out to preserve range of motion 4.

 Early arthroscopy, labral repair and debridement may be of use, especially in young patients with anterior dislocation in which there is a high (up to 85%) rate of recurrence 3.

-- shoulder pseudo subluxation : apparent inferior displacement of the humeral head from capsular distention secondary to a haemarthrosis or large effusion
+- shoulder pseudodislocation: apparent inferior displacement of the humeral head from capsular distension secondary to a large haemarthrosis/effusion.

 - 1. Manaster BJ, Disler DG, May DA et-al. Musculoskeletal imaging, the requisites.
 Mosby Inc. (2002) ISBN:0323011896.
 Read it at Google Books - Find it at Amazon